silviu-toderita/TAG_Machine/MANUAL.md

 Common image formats such as JPG, PNG, and GIF are supported.
 Videos are not supported for obvious reasons.
 Up to 10 images can be included in one message.
 MMS messages can also contain text.

 ### Contacts
-If "Send SMS Replies" is enabled in the settings, the first time a phone number sends a message to the TAG Machine, the following reply will be sent:
+If "Send SMS Replies" is enabled in the [settings](https://github.com/silviu-toderita/TAG_Machine/blob/master/MANUAL.md#settings), the first time a phone number sends a message to the TAG Machine, the following reply will be sent:
 > "Thanks for messaging User's Fax Machine!
 Reply with your name within 24hrs to add it to the contact list."
 If the sender sends another non-empty message within 24 hours, their name will be added to the contact list.
 If 24 hours pass and they then send another message, the initial reply will be sent again requesting a name for the contacts list.

-If a user would like to change their name, they can send the following message: "_name" (without the quotes).
+If a user would like to change their name, they can send this exact message: "_name" (without the quotes).
 The TAG Machine will reply requesting a new name, and if the sender sends another non-empty message within 24 hours, their name will be updated in the contact list.

 To import or export a contact list, go to the "Contacts" section of the web interface.